spatie/laravel-query-builder/UPGRADING.md

 # Upgrading

+## From v4 to v5

+This version adds support for Laravel 9 and drops support for all older version.

+The public API was not changed, so you'll be able to upgrade without making any changes.

 ## From v3 to v4

 The biggest change in v4 is the way requested filters, includes and fields are processed.
 In previous versions we would automatically camel-case relationship names for includes and nested filters.
 Requested (nested) fields would also be transformed to their plural snake-case form, regardless of what was actually requested.